Department of Computer Science

 541 Digital Logic and Computer Design (4).
 Prerequisite, COMP 411.
 This course is an introduction to digital logic as well as the structure and electronic design of modern processors.
 Students will implement a working computer during the laboratory sessions.

 550 Algorithms and Analysis (3).
-Prerequisites, COMP 410 and MATH 381.
+Prerequisites, COMP 410, and COMP 283 or MATH 381.
 Formal specification and verification of programs.
 Techniques of algorithm analysis.
 Problem-solving paradigms.
 Survey of selected algorithms.

 555 Bioalgorithms (3).
-Prerequisites, COMP 410 and MATH 381.
+Prerequisites, COMP 410, and COMP 283 or MATH 381.
 Bioinformatics algorithms.
-Topics include DNA restriction mapping, finding regulatory motifs, genome rearrangements, sequence alignments, gene prediction, graph algorithms, DNA sequencing, protein sequencing, combinatorial pattern matching, approximate pattern matching, clustering and evolution, tree construction, Hidden Markov Models, randomized algorithms.
+Topics include DNA restriction mapping, finding regulatory motifs, genome rearrangements, sequence alignments, gene prediction, graph algorithms, DNA sequencing, protein sequencing, combinatorial pattern matching, approximate pattern matching, clustering and evolution, tree construction, hidden Markov models, randomized algorithms.

 575 Introduction to Computer Graphics (3).
 Prerequisites, COMP 410 and MATH 547.
 Hardware, software, and algorithms for computer graphics.
 Scan conversion, two-dimensional and three-dimensional transformations, object hierarchies.
 Hidden surface removal, clipping, shading, and antialiasing.
 Not for graduate computer science credit.